DMA

 The premise of the project is to carry out uniaxial compression and pure shear testing of magnesium samples in-situ in a scanning electron microscope and to make real-time lattice orientation maps of grains within the sample, and to carry out biaxial compression tests of magnesium not in-situ and examine microstructural changes in the samples.
 These complex experiments require advanced instrumentation and the development of specialised equipment to make them possible.

-The project is a DACH collaboration between the Centre for Lightweight Design (LLK) at the University of Applied Sciences, Landshut, Germany and the Department of Chemistry and Physics of Materials at PLUS.
+The project is a DACH collaboration between the Department of Chemistry and Physics of Materials at PLUS and the Centre for Lightweight Design (LLK) at the University of Applied Sciences, Landshut, Germany.
 Work packages for the project include both scientific and technological components.
-Scientific co-workers at Landshut are Professors Otto Huber and Holger Saage and Mr. Anton Nischler, who are responsible for the mechanical testing aspects of the project, while at PLUS Dr. Lawrence Whitmore is responsible for the microstructural analysis.
+Scientific co-workers at Landshut are Professors Otto Huber and Holger Saage and Ph.D. student Mr. Anton Nischler, who are responsible for the mechanical testing aspects of the project, while at PLUS Dr. Lawrence Whitmore is responsible for the microstructural analysis and development of related technological devices and components.

 Analytical studies include metalographic and microscopy studies of the magnesium samples utilising optical microscopy, scanning electron microscopy (SEM), transmission electron microscopy (TEM) and lattice orienatation mapping using electron backscatter diffraction (EBSD).